-5.1.
+- 5.1.
 The Scheme Owner is not allowed to access exchanged Data.
-[The Scheme Owner will facilitate the iSHARE Scheme and will only have an administrative role with regard to these Terms of Use and other legal documents associated with the iSHARE Scheme.] <depending on the role of the Scheme Owner>

-5.2.
-The Scheme Owner will maintain and publish a publicly accessible registry of Parties and their respective roles within the iSHARE Scheme.

-5.3.
-The Scheme Owner is entitled to suspend a Party, or terminate its participation and registration in the iSHARE Scheme, if that Party breaches these Terms of Use and/or applicable laws and regulations in respect of the iSHARE Scheme.
+[The Scheme Owner will facilitate the iSHARE Scheme and will only have an administrative role with regard to these Terms of Use and other legal documents associated with the iSHARE Scheme.] tel:access-exchanged Data.
+[The Scheme Owner will facilitate the iSHARE scheme is access exchanged Data.
+[The Scheme Owner will facilitate the iSHARE scheme.] - 5.2.
+The Scheme Owner will maintain and publish a publicly accessible registry of Parties and their respective roles within the iSHARE Scheme. - 5.3.
+The Scheme Owner is entitled to suspend a Party, or terminate its participation and registration in the iSHARE Scheme, if that Party breaches these Terms of Use and/or applicable laws and regulations in respect of the iSHARE Scheme. - 5.4.

-5.4.
 The Scheme Owner determines which Parties can be admitted to the iSHARE Scheme and on what conditions.
-The standards and (technical) specifications under which Certified Parties will be accredited are specified in Annex III to these Terms of Use.

-5.5.
-[The Scheme Owner will endeavour to make a decision within four (4) weeks regarding the possible admission of the Certified Party.]<depending on the admission procedure which will be described in Annex IV>
+The standards and (technical) specifications under which Certified Parties will be accredited are specified in Annex III to these Terms of Use. - 5.5.
+[The Scheme Owner will endeavour to make a decision within four (4) weeks regarding the possible admission of the Certified Party.]depending on the admission procedure which will be described in Annex IV> - 5.6.

-5.6.
 The Certified Party shall conduct an annual audit through an independent certified auditor to verify compliance with the conditions, standards and (technical) specifications under which the Certified Party is accredited.
 In addition to the annual audit, the Scheme Owner in its sole discretion, may determine that more frequent audits are required when there are specific grounds for suspecting a possible breach of these conditions, standards or (technical) specifications.
 Unless otherwise agreed with the Scheme Owner, the Certified Party will conclude each audit within a period of thirty (30) days.
 The findings resulting from any audit will be evaluated in mutual consultation by the Scheme Owner and the Certified Party.
 The costs of all audits will be borne by the Certified Party.